 In Troop 56, all Scouts pay a yearly activity fee.
-A typical yearly fee is \$425-\$450 and is due in two installments (typically in September & January).
+The 2023-24 fee is \$550 and is due in two installments (typically in September & January).
 This fee covers the cost of participating in all regular weekend trips, but not summer camp or other summer trips.
 The fee is due whether the Scout goes on one trip, a few trips, or all trips.
 The fee also covers handbooks and awards.
 There are no refunds.